 The Manager believes that oversight from a strong and effective board goes a long way towards guiding a business enterprise to achieving success.

-The Board strives to ensure that there is an optimal blend in the Board of background, experience and knowledge in business and general management, expertise relevant to CRCT’s business, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of CRCT.
+The Board strives to ensure that there is an optimal blend in the Board of backgrounds, experience and knowledge in business and general management, expertise relevant to CRCT’s business and track record, and that each Director can bring to the Board an independent and objective perspective to enable balanced and well-considered decisions to be made in the interests of CRCT.

-As part of the Manager’s commitment towards improving corporate governance, the Board has implemented a process to evaluate the effectiveness of the Board as a whole and the Board Committees on an annual basis.
+As part of the Manager’s commitment towards improving corporate governance, the Board has approved and implemented a process to evaluate the effectiveness of the Board as a whole and the Board Committees on an annual basis.
 As part of the process, questionnaires were sent to the Directors, and the results were aggregated and reported to the Chairman of the Board.
-The areas of evaluation covered in the survey questionnaire included Board composition, Board processes, strategy, performance and governance, access to information and Board committee effectiveness.
+The areas of evaluation covered in the survey questionnaire included Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
+As part of the survey questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decision making process.
 The results of the survey were deliberated upon by the Board, and the necessary follow up action will be taken with a view to enhancing the effectiveness of the Board in the discharge of its duties and responsibilities.
 The outcome of the evaluation was satisfactory with positive ratings received for all the attributes in the evaluation categories.

 The Board was also able to assess the Board Committees through their regular reports to the Board on their activities.
 In respect of individual Directors, their contributions can take different forms including providing objective perspectives on issues, facilitating business opportunities and strategic relationships, and accessibility to Management outside of the formal environment of Board and/or Board Committee meetings.